FAIRmat-NFDI/nomad-docs/docs/howto/oasis/install.md

 2. [**NOMAD distribution for development**](https://github.com/FAIRmat-NFDI/nomad-distro-dev)

     Specialized template that allows for a much faster development cycle.
 This is targeted for plugin developers, Oasis administrators and for developing the `nomad-lab` package.
+Should not be used in production.

 Once you have created a distribution, you can proceed to learning more about the different [configuration options](./configure.md), different ways to [deploy your distribution](./deploy.md), and also about how to [update](./update.md), [administer](./administer.md) or [troubleshoot](./troubleshoot.md) your Oasis.